Performance Breakdown

 The Verdict: Cleaning Hard Floors Will Never Be The Same

-Before I got the Omni, the only other vacuum I could use to clean low-clearance furniture was the Shark Vertex cordless with its multi-flex feature, but at the cost of steering feel.
+Before I got the Omni, the only other vacuum I could use to clean low-clearance furniture was the Shark Vertex cordless, which had a multi-flex feature, but at the cost of steering feel.
 Using it in flex mode hampers its ability to turn significantly.

 The Omni doesn’t have this issue and easily goes side to side, even under furniture.
 This feature translates well when cleaning stairs and tight spaces around furniture.